athoye-fardeen/athoye-fardeen.github.io/_pages/research/README.md

 layout: single
 ---

-My research focuses on urban environmental challenges, spatial inequality, and the use of satellite remote sensing and GIS to support policy-relevant urban planning.
+My research focuses on urban environmental challenges, spatial inequality, and the use of satellite remote sensing and GIS to support policy-relevant environmental planning.

 ### Focus Areas